Best Budget Stunt Scooters

 The features on this scooter include:

-- Handlebar - is 1 piece alloy T4 & T6 heat treated
+- Handlebar / Deck / Fork - Bar is 1 piece alloy T4 & T6 heat treated.
+The scooter has a heat treated strong robust deck and threaded reinforced fork.

 - Wheels - 100mm 88A PU super high rebound with plastic spoke cores.
 The wheels are perfect for street scooting.
 Ideally a stunt scooter should have metal cores as they are more durable.
 However if it's for a younger, lighter child who just wants to scoot around and do the odd trick or too at the skatepark, this scooter could be a good choice.

-- Weight - the weight varies slightly depending on which model you get but it's around 3.5kg which is a good weight for a stunt scooter.
+- Weight - the weight is 3.5kg which is a good weight for a stunt scooter.

 Summary - if you're buying for a younger child who just wants to try the odd trick or too this could be a good choice.
 Otherwise a scooter with alloy core wheels might be a better.